kubernetes/community/contributors/design-proposals/statefulset-update.md

 `StatefulSetPodTemplateLabel` set to the StatefulSet's `.Name` to allow for selection of the PodTemplates that comprise the StatefulSet's revision history.
-1. The controller will label the PodTemplate with a `StaefulSetTemplateRevisionLabel` set to the StatefulSet's `.Spec.TemplateRevision`.
+1. The controller will label the PodTemplate with a `StaefulSetTemplateGenerationLabel` set to the StatefulSet's `.Spec.TemplateGeneration`.
-1. The controller will set the Name of the PodTemplate to a concatenation of the `.Name` of the StatefulSet and the `.Spec.TemplateRevision`.
+1. The controller will set the Name of the PodTemplate to a concatenation of the `.Name` of the StatefulSet and the `.Spec.TemplateGeneration`.
 1. The controller will then create the PodTemplate.

 #### PodTemplate Deletion